AngularJS 1.x Grid

 It is also usual to provide a styling theme to

-ag-theme-blue.
+ag-theme-material.
 Each one is

 set by applying the corresponding class of the same name to the div.
-In the

 You must provide width and height to your grid.
 The grid is programmed to fill the width and height you give it.